neg-0/dod-fitness/backend_docs/project_overview.md

-# DoD Fitness App Backend Service - Enhanced Project Overview
+# Atlas Backend Service - Enhanced Project Overview

 ## Introduction

-The DoD Fitness App Backend Service is a crucial component of the DoD Fitness App ecosystem.
+Atlas Backend Service is a crucial component of Atlas ecosystem.
 It serves as the central hub for data processing, storage, and retrieval, supporting the frontend application in delivering a comprehensive fitness and nutrition tracking experience for Department of Defense personnel.

 ## Purpose